 Due to the increased number of bots currently in existence, the hackers mainly have access to a type of hacked-together supercomputer that can be used for criminal purposes, and because the bots are distributed over different parts of the internet, it becomes very hard to stop that supercomputer.
 The very first botnet was developed in 2001 in order to send spam, and botnets are still used for this reason.
 The annoying messages get sent from so many different computers, and this makes it difficult for spam filters to block them.
 Botnets are also commonly used as foot soldiers in a DDoS attack, including the one the Mirai botnet served.
 In these attacks, a target server is just bombarded with web traffic until it gets overwhelmed and made to go offline.

 Following are a few simple steps that will protect you from a botnet attack:

 - Make sure you browse on secure websites because browser-based exploits detected on compromised websites can actually inject malicious code onto your computer.
 Your passwords, keystrokes, and other personal data can easily get recorded and transmitted to servers all over the world.

 - Regularly update your software and devices.
 Software updates do not just stop with the latest features but they also include the latest security fixes.
 Every time you perform these updates, you are actually protecting yourself from cybercriminals wanting to use your computer against you and others.

-- Use an inclusive antivirus solution like Comodo Free Antivirus that can prevent the spread of botnets by giving your computer all the protection it needs from malware and virus such as Mirai.
+- Use an inclusive antivirus solution like Comodo Antivirus that can prevent the spread of botnets by giving your computer all the protection it needs from malware and virus such as Mirai.